spryker/spryker-docs/docs/dg/dev/frontend-development/202311.0/yves/custom-twig-functions-for-yves.md

   - /docs/scos/dev/front-end-development/yves/adding-and-using-external-libraries-in-yves.html
 ---

-To improve developer experience, [Twig](https://twig.symfony.com/) functionality has been extended with the new Twig functions introduced.
+To improve developer experience, [Twig](https://twig.symfony.com/) functionality is extended with custom Twig functions.
 All the Twig extension implementations are located in the `ShopUi` module and can be found in `ShopUi/src/SprykerShop/Yves/ShopUi/Twig`.

 | FUNCTION NAME | DESCRIPTION | METHOD SIGNATURE | USAGE EXAMPLE |
 | --- | --- | --- | --- |